Mercedes-Benz Sprinter: eSprinter 1.0 (2019-2023)

-eSprinter 2.0
+eSprinter 2.0 (2023)

 One year after eSprinter production started, Mercedes-Benz announced its successor in December 2020.
 The second-generation eSprinter 2.0 will be released in late 2023.
 It is based on the Mercedes-Benz "Electric Versatility Platform" (EVP), a bespoke chassis designed for large vans; EVP shifts the traction motor to the rear axle and enables Mercedes-Benz to offer variants, including pickup truck, chassis cab, and cutaway versions.
 Three different battery capacities will be available, as Mercedes is aiming to double the range of the Europe-only first generation eSprinter.
 Production is scheduled to start in the second half of 2023 at the three Sprinter factories: Ladson; Düsseldorf; and Ludwigsfelde.

 In October 2022, a preproduction extra-long, high-roof eSprinter 2.0 was driven for 295 mi on a single charge, taking a roundtrip journey from the Mercedes-Benz Museum to the Munich Airport and back.
 The computed energy consumption was 21.9 kWh/100km and the eSprinter indicated there were 20 km of range remaining when the trip was completed, giving an estimated usable battery capacity of 108.5 kW-hr.

+The new eSprinter, with specifications announced in 2023, is now available in both North America and Europe.
+In North America it is designated as the 2024 eSprinter, and is manufactured in South Carolina.
+Meanwhile, vehicles for the European market are manufactured at two facilities in Germany.
+The usable battery capacity is 113.0 kWh.
+Customers can also choose a smaller-battery version with 81.0 kWh of capacity.
+The power output is 134 hp (standard) or 201 hp (option).